Draw Brian Gripe Junior Summer Knockout 2018

 Perranporth or St Austell v Truro

-The Final will take place on Wednesday 22nd August 2018 - Venue to be confirmed
+The Final will take place in August 2018 with the date and venue to be confirmed

 TRURO WIN 2017 SUMMER KNOCKOUT TITLE